 Many of us ‘baby boomers’ find ourselves sandwiched neatly between caring for our children and caring for our elderly parents.
 And, looming on the horizon is the possibility that we may one day have to make some emotionally difficult decisions about our parents’ long-term care.

 Nobody would want to live in a sterile, unwelcoming environment.
 Much can be done with clever decorating to create a place which fosters a feeling of security and comfort – and these are the type of places we would prefer our loved ones to inhabit when home care is no longer an option.

 If you own a care home or any other type of residential home, the following tips are worth considering for the benefit of your residents and staff.

 Creating a welcoming environment in your care home isn’t just about employing friendly, warm and dedicated staff; you also need to set the scene with well-considered decoration.
-Safety and hygiene need to play a part in the decision making process when it comes to interior choices but that needn’t be at the expense of the aesthetic appeal of your care home.
-It’s important to get things right for the residents and staff who will spend a lot of time in the same areas every day and to impress visitors to the premises to help your business stand out.
+Safety and hygiene need to play a part in the decision-making process when it comes to interior choices but that needn’t be at the expense of the aesthetic appeal of your care home.
+It’s important to get things right for the residents and staff who will spend a lot of time in the same areas every day and impress visitors to the premises to help your business stand out.

 Here are a few crucial decorating points to consider…